Touchless Plumbing Fixtures: Installation Guide, Costs & Best Options

 Automatic Flush Toilets

 Sensor-activated toilets use infrared sensors to detect when a user leaves the seat and trigger the flush automatically.
-Some residential models also include dual-flush modes, smart bowl rinsing, and even scheduled flushing to keep the bowl fresh.
+Some residential models include dual-flush modes, smart bowl rinsing, and scheduled flushing to keep the bowl fresh.
 These are particularly useful in households with young children or elderly family members.

 Sensor Soap Dispensers